gambitph/Stackable/readme.txt

 Requires at least: 4.8
 Tested up to: 5.2.2
 Requires PHP: 5.3
-Stable tag: 1.17.1
+Stable tag: 1.17.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Blocks for everyone
+An Amazing Block Collection to Put Some Swag to the New WordPress Editor

 == Description ==